instana/instana-grafana-datasource/CONTRIBUTING.md

 ## Publishing a New Version

+* Before publishing a new version ask yourself the question: did I introduce a change that might require some kind of documentation?
+Is one of the gifs provided in the current README obsolete due to some visual improvements?
+If so, please change the README accordingly.
 * Run `yarn install`.
 * Run the full build with `yarn build`.
 * Make sure that the quick check scenario described below works against: